 Elusive fog just outside Youngsport, Texas by the Lampasas River.

-...just another field right?
-Take a closer look ...those trees in the back were memorizing.
-It is the little things that beckon the lens to capture on the back roads.
+...just another field, right?
+Take a closer look ...those trees in the back had a dizzy effect as the breeze rocked the limbs.
+It is the little things that beckons the lens to capture.

 Herbie the Love Bug's family!
 A field of psychedelic Bugs!!!

 Salado Creek's reflection of three semi's pushing it to their next destination.